Pier 57 (Seattle): Private ownership

 Seattle businessman and waterfront developer Hal Griffith has envisioned a Ferris wheel on Elliott Bay for nearly 30 years.
 Along with his family, he is the owner of the Pier 57 upon which the Seattle Great Wheel is located.
 In addition to the wheel, the pier is the location of Miner's Landing, which consists of souvenir gift shops, tourist attractions, and variety of seafood restaurants.

 During the 1980s, Griffith began developing plans to ensure the perpetual existence and success of the family's business ventures on the pier.
 His plans had long included continual development of the waterfront on Puget Sound to provide entertainment and recreational opportunities for tourists and local residents.
 His goal was to drive success through innovative ideas, staying a step ahead of the competition.
 Griffith often met logistical and political roadblocks that inhibited development on the waterfront, but he was determined to build the Ferris wheel on Pier 57, located adjacent to the Alaskan Way Viaduct.
 While Griffith applied for building permits in November 2010, the project took approximately three years to complete.
 General work outside of actual building included retrofitting the pilings that support the pier.

 In June 2012, the Seattle Great Wheel opened.
-The 175 foot Ferris wheel has 42 climate-controlled gondolas, each holding up to six passengers.
+The 175 ft Ferris wheel has 42 climate-controlled gondolas, each holding up to six passengers.

 During development and acquisition of the wheel, the State of Washington, King County, the City of Seattle, and the Port of Seattle solidified plans to dig a tunnel to replace the Alaskan Way Viaduct, which had been damaged in an earthquake in 2001.
 The plans included creating a tunnel that would run beneath the city's downtown core.
 The initial phase of demolition and removal of the viaduct began on October 21, 2011.
 Griffith was concerned that without a large tourist attraction, many waterfront businesses would suffer and go out of business during construction.
 The Seattle Great Wheel was designed to resolve these issues and draw visitors to the waterfront.